 The princess cut diamond is sweet and sophisticated, and with four corners is versatile to fit any ring.

 We’ve done it all: an immaculate pear cut diamond on The Erika seen at left.
 A glorious princess cut diamond of The Wendi engagement ring, middle.
 And of course, no one could ever forget the tried-and-true glory of a round shaped diamond at right, courtesy of The Sherri engagement ring.

-(Left: a 1 carat pear cut diamond on the white gold Erika engagement ring.
+(Top: a 1 carat pear cut diamond on the white gold Erika engagement ring.
 Middle: The Wendi, which features a princess cut diamond traced by a halo setting on a palladium band.
-Right: The white gold Sherri custom engagement ring, with a round cut diamond of 1.06 carats.)
+Bottom: The white gold Sherri custom engagement ring, with a round cut diamond of 1.06 carats.)

 There’s a shape for anybody and everybody.
 Which one sparks your fancy?

 3. If I Don’t Want a Diamond, What are Some Alternative Engagement Ring Stones?

 There are no limits to what you can make of your ring, especially when it comes to the custom engagement rings like Abby Sparks Jewelry designs.
 We get it: diamonds can be somewhat too expected.
 You’re a sharpshooter who likes to think outside of the jewelry box.
 For the individualist, we recommend giving the colored gemstone avenue a whirl.